Reaction-Space-Explorer/reac-space-exp/test/mod/MOD_getting_started.md

 ```bash
 mod --version
 ```
+* Note: Some people received a weird error which looked like it perhaps had nothing to do with root privileges but using ```sudo``` prefix before the **mod** command fixed it.
+Doesn't happen for everyone.
 This should give you an output telling you the prefix, version, etc. of the current installation of mod.
 If this was installed properly, we're all set.

 ## How to run files with MOD